Mike Brown: Dewayne Dedmon screen on Stephen Curry was illegal

 SAN ANTONIO -- Late in the fourth quarter of Game 3 between the Golden State Warriors and San Antonio Spurs, it appeared Spurs big man Dewayne Dedmon got away with a dangerous moving screen on?
 Stephen Curry.

+ESPN approached Curry and acting head coach Mike Brown on the topic after practice on Sunday.

 "I know he's not a dirty player.
-I'm not going to try to mess up his reputation, but I feel like that was a dirty play," Curry told ESPN after Warriors practice on Sunday.
+I'm not going to try to mess up his reputation, but I feel like that was a dirty play," Curry responded to ESPN.
 "Luckily no one was hurt."

 He said he didn't realize how egregious the screen was until he saw a replay the next morning.